oscapstone/osc2024/crates/panic-wait/README.md

 # `panic-wait`

-A panic handler that indefinitely waits.
+A panic handler that infinitely waits.